simon-brooke/post-scarcity/README.md

 #### TIME

 A time stamp.
-Not really properly implemented yet; the epoch is not defined, and, given the size of numbers we can store, could be pushed far into the past.
+The epoch for the Post Scarcity Software Environment is 14 billion years before the UN*X epoch, and is chosen as being a reasonable estimate for the birth of the universe, and thus of the start of time.

 #### TRUE